hhawm/projectOne/README.md

 # projectOne
-Title: Brew Me, Brew Around Austin, Brew Winch, Discover Breweries, Brews Around Me,
+Title: Brew Me, Brew Winch, Discover Breweries, Brews Around Me,

 ## description
 Create an application that presents users with breweries and bars that serve beer around their area.
-We will provide filter option by brewery name, state, city, and zip codes.
-Application then displays Brewery reviews, website url, address, phone number, hours of operation, small picture of brewery, and location on a map.
+We will provide a default search of current location, and filter option by state, city, and zip code.
+Results are ordered by closest location and displayed by brewery name and location.
+After clicking result a modal displays Brewery reviews, website url, address, phone number, hours of operation, small picture of brewery, and location on a map.

 ## user story
 Story #1